European Fencing Confederation

 The European Fencing Confederation (EFC; Confédération européenne d'escrime, CEE) is an international body created in 1991, charged with the promotion and development of fencing in Europe.
 It organises the European Fencing Championships annually at several levels: cadets (U17), junior (U20), under 23, seniors and veterans (more than 40 years old).

-The Confederation comprises all national European fencing federations, plus that of Israel, and is under the authority of FIE.
-In reaction to the 2022 Russian invasion of Ukraine, the EFC agreed with the FIE to ban Russian and Belarusian fencers, and reallocated competitions that were due to be held in Russia and Belarus.
-On 10 March 2023, the European Fencing Confederation became the first regional Olympic governing body to officially reinstate Russian and Belarusian athletes and officials, in time for the start of the qualification for the 2024 Summer Olympics.
+The Confederation comprises all national European fencing federations other than that of Russia, plus that of Israel, and is under the authority of International Fencing Federation (FIE).

 History and goals

 It was founded on 26 October 1991 in Vienna, Austria, and is based in Luxembourg at the headquarters of the Luxembourg Fencing Federation.